joealewine/blockchain-rhos/howto/ibp-console-govern-components.md

   For a sense of how much storage and compute you will need in your cluster, refer to the chart after this list, which contains the current defaults for the peer, orderer, and CA.

 2. **Check whether you have enough resources in your Kubernetes cluster**.
-If you are using a Kubernetes cluster hosted in {{site.data.keyword.cloud_notm}}, we recommend using the [{{site.data.keyword.cloud_notm}} SysDig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard.
-If you do not have enough space in your cluster to deploy or resize resources, you need to increase the size of your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster.
-For more information about how to increase the size of a cluster, see [Scaling clusters](/docs/containers?topic=containers-ca#ca){: external}.
-If you are using a cloud provider other than {{site.data.keyword.cloud_notm}}, you will have to consult their documentation to learn how to scale clusters.
+If you do not have enough space in your cluster to deploy or resize resources, you need to increase the size of your  cluster.
+Check the documentation of your cloud provider to learn how to scale clusters.
 If you have enough space in your cluster, you can continue with step 3.
 3. **Use the console to deploy or resize your node**.
 If your Kubernetes pod is large enough to accommodate the new size of the node, the reallocation should proceed smoothly.
 If the worker node that the pod is running on is running out of resources, you can add a new larger worker node to your cluster and then delete the existing working node.

 | **Component** (all containers) | CPU**  | Memory (GB) | Storage (GB) |